jpbywater/wizchat/README.md

 $ python manage.py runserver
 ```
 - Copy and paste the server location into a browser: https://127.0.0.1:8000

+# User access
-- Use the following login credentials (Change these if publically deploying):
+Use the following login credentials (Change these if publically deploying):
--- Admin. can access as user and supervisor (Username: admin_user Password: admin_pass)
+- Admin. can access as user and supervisor (Username: admin_user Password: admin_pass)
--- Test. can access as user only (Username: test_user Password: test_pass)
+- Test. can access as user only (Username: test_user Password: test_pass)
+To add additional users, use the Django https://127.0.0.1:8000/admin interface.
+New users can be given:
-- Add additional users from within the Django admin interface.
-User interface access is given by adding a user to the 'participant' group and supervisor access is given by adding a user to the 'oz' group.
+- user interface access by adding a user to the 'participant' group
+- supervisor interface access by adding a user to the 'oz' group